amberframework/docs/recipes/examples/heroku-deployments.md

 The Amber buildpack takes care of compiling the project for you but if you wish to run your project locally using the heroku command `heroku local` you must do the following steps.

-Create an `.emv` at the root of your Amber project and add the following 2 lines to the `.env`
+Create an `.env` at the root of your Amber project and add the following 2 lines to the `.env`

 ```
 AMBER_ENV=development
 PORT=3000
 ```

 Then you must compile your project locally with the following command:

 `crystal build src/{your-app-name}.cr -o bin/{your-app-name}`.

 When the compilation process is complete a `bin/{your-app-name}` directory is added, with this binary of your application with this binary file ready you can proceed to run your application locally with heroku.

 ```
 heroku local